-- Stimulates your liver and spleen
+- Stimulation of the liver and spleen

-- Improves digestion
+- Improved digestion

-- Tones your abdomen
+- Toned abdomen

-- Stimulates creative energy
+- Stimulation of creative energy

-- Improves balance, focus and concentration
+- Improved balance, focus and concentration

 Preparatory Poses for Balancing Bear Pose

-Hold this pose for five to ten breaths and gently bring your leg back down to your mat on a slow exhale.
+Hold this pose for five to ten breaths and then gently bring your leg back down to your mat on a slow exhale.

-Hold your legs at an angle for five to ten breaths and lower slowly on an exhale.
+Hold your legs at the chosen angle for five to ten breaths and then slowly lower them on an exhale.
 Repeat five to ten times.

 Balancing Bear Yoga Pose Step-by-Step

 - Begin in Baddha Konasana, or Butterfly Pose.
-Hold onto your big toes with your index and middle fingers.
+Hold on to your big toes with your index and middle fingers.